Mission Critical HVAC Upgrade

-GBA provided a mission-critical HVAC upgrade for a nationwide telecommunications provider.
+GBA provided a mission critical HVAC upgrade for a nationwide telecommunications provider.
 The data center facility was built in the late 1980s and the HVAC equipment was at end-of-life.
 The water-cooled chillers, cooling towers, pumps and leaking air-handling units resulted in excessive energy and water usage and poor reliability.
 Also, the operation of this facility was dependent on the availability of a reliable water supply.
 If there were a water main break or other water supply issues, an emergency makeup water source was required to keep the facility operational.

-GBA completed a study considering these issues and reviewed multiple options for updating these systems.
+GBA completed a study to consider these issues and reviewed multiple options for updating these systems.
 It was determined that a pumped refrigerant economizer HVAC system was the best solution.
 The payback for this project was approximately 2.5 years due to the reduced energy usage and maintenance costs.
 GBA also developed a detailed phasing plan that included the use of temporary chillers, pumps, piping and power to maintain operations of the live facility throughout construction.
 By working closely with the contractor and owner throughout construction, proper cooling and redundancy was maintained on both floors of the facility with no downtime.

 Elements of this project included: